francisco-camargo/multi-container-crud-app/README.md

 See section "How to Instantiate the MariaDB Container" to run the project at this stage.

+Note, when running `docker compose up`:

+- If you get a `unable to get image` error, it may be that docker engine is not running
+- If port 3306 is unexpectedly already in use, it may be mysql.
+If so kill the process in task manager.

 ### 4. Connect Python to MariaDB

 📌 **Milestone:** Write a Python script to run on the host machine to connect to the database, run queries, and retrieve data.